 Pursuant to the requirement of Section 134(3) (c) of the Companies Act 2013 yourDirectors confirm that:

-d) the Directors have prepared the Annual Accounts on a going concern basis.
+d) the Directors had prepared the annual accounts on a going concern basis;

-f) The Directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.
+f) the Directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems are adequate and operating effectively.

 The Board of Directors acknowledge their gratitude for the valuable guidance andsupport received from the various wings of Government of India in particular Departmentof Fertilizers Fertilizer Industry Coordination Committee(FICC)various StateGovernments Financial Institutions Banks stakeholders and all others whose continuedsupport has been a source of strength to the Company.

 For and on behalf of the Board of Directors

 |7 Institutional Area Lodhi Road New Delhi-110003.
 Date: 26.08.2021 ||DIN:07823778 |